apoorvrocks/COVID-Modelling/README.md

 # COVID-Modelling
-Project done in course Data Analytics,IISC
+Project done in course Data Analytics,IISC.

 Covid forecasting done in 38 zones of Karnataka using SEIRV Model